Bury Art Museum and Sculpture Centre, Moss Street, Bury, BL9 0DR – Visit Now

 Airy rooms, elegant arches and a beautifully tessellated parquet floor

-It’s an inclusive approach that alters the relationship between artwork and viewer – which might be one of the reasons why the new Bury Sculpture Centre chose Weiner as part of their opening exhibition.
-The team behind this brand new art space, which launched on the 3 May this year, decided to debut its wide, airy rooms, elegant arches and beautifully tessellated parquet floor by hosting Text Festival, an event exploring contemporary language art.
+It’s an inclusive approach that alters the relationship between artwork and viewer – which might be one of the reasons why the Bury Sculpture Centre chose Weiner as part of their opening exhibition.
+The team behind this art space, decided to debut its wide, airy rooms, elegant arches and beautifully tessellated parquet floor by hosting Text Festival, an event exploring contemporary language art.
 It’s not, perhaps, the most obvious place for the centre to start; with an exhibition that challenges received ideas of what can be thought of as sculpture.
 Or maybe it is – by being daring, and inventive, the Bury Sculpture Centre immediately sets itself apart.
 With a Public Typing Pool of manual typewriters on long trestle tables and an artist residency fostering a community writing project, not to mention an opening weekend of performances including poetry and live art, the venue has revelled in the unexpected.

 Admission ChargesFree entrance, some workshops and courses carry admission fees